Some people may still be eligible for Home Responsibilities Protection (HRP). Find out what you might get and how to apply.

 You could not get HRP for any complete tax year if you were a married woman or a widow and:

 Fill in 'National Insurance: application for Home Responsibilities Protection form CF411' to claim HRP.
 HMRC National Insurance helpline can also provide you with an application form.

-Filling in form CF411 has another step for a foster carer.
+Filling in form CF411 has another step for carers who are fostering children.
 You must also supply a letter given by your local council or the agency you worked for.
 The letter confirms you were an approved foster carer for all the full tax year.